MicrosoftDocs/PlayReady/Docs/Specifications/playready-header-specification.md

 Notes:
   * (4) Xbox One version 1709 or higher are PlayReady 4.X Clients.
-  * (3) Windows 10 all versions and Xbox One version 1703 or lower are PlayReady 3.X Clients.
-Newest non-Windows devices (e.g. Smart TVs) released after 2017 are PlayReady 3.X Clients.
+  * (3) Windows 10 (all versions) and Xbox One version 1703 or lower are PlayReady 3.X Clients.
+Newest non-Windows devices (for example, Smart TVs) released after 2017 are PlayReady 3.X Clients.
   * (2) Silverlight and Windows 8, 8.1 are PlayReady 2.X Clients.
-Most non-Windows devices (e.g. Smart TVs) released between 2011 and 2017 are PlayReady 2.X Clients.
+Most non-Windows devices (for example, Smart TVs) released between 2011 and 2017 are PlayReady 2.X Clients.
-  * (1) Most non-Windows devices (e.g. Smart TVs) released between 2008 and 2011 are PlayReady 1.X Clients.
+  * (1) Most non-Windows devices (for example, Smart TVs) released between 2008 and 2011 are PlayReady 1.X Clients.

 ### 3.2.
 Syntax Requirements